-Do you have a reluctant reader?
+Do you have a struggling reader?
 I did, too.
 Which is why I’ve developed some unusual strategies over the years to get my kids to love reading; strategies that fit with their unique personalities.
 And why I wrote the book, Book Love: Help Your Child Grow From Reluctant Reader to Enthusiastic Reader, coming October 2012.

 My tactics to encourage a love of reading do not involve punishments or rewards –unless the reward is a book.
 And not a big fan of keeping track of pages read, titles of books read, or minutes read either.
 I don’t think it encourages the ultimate goal of enjoying the book.
 Same with sticky note over-use, I don’t like it.
 While sticky notes can be helpful to practice and show thinking strategies, one can also get carried away with the notes and they can interfere with enjoying and comprehending the story.
 I’m just saying.